Freakwill/pyrimidine/README.md

 stat={'Mean Fitness':'mean_fitness', 'Best Fitness': lambda pop: pop.best_individual.fitness}
 data = pop.history(stat=stat)  # use history instead of evolve
 ```
 `stat` is a dict mapping keys to function, where string 'mean_fitness' means function `lambda pop:pop.mean_fitness` which gets the mean fitness of the individuals in `pop`.
-Since we have defined pop.best_individual.fitness as a property, `stat` could be redefined as `{'Fitness':'fitness', 'Best Fitness': 'best_fitness'}`.
+Since we have defined pop.best_individual.fitness as a property, `stat` could be redefined as `{'Fitness': 'fitness', 'Best Fitness': 'max_fitness'}`.

 It requires `ezstat`, a easy statistical tool devoloped by the author.